DavRack/skr/README.md

 WantedBy=multi-user.target
 ```

-Then enable the unit running:
+Then enable the unit by running:

 ```shell
 sudo systemctl enable skr.service
 ```

-this will start the service at boot. to start skr imediatly run:
+This will start the service at boot.
+To start skr immediately, run:

 ```shell
 sudo systemctl start skr.service